 Karan Ruhlen Gallery, 225 Canyon Rd, Santa Fe, NM, USA, +1 505 820 0807

 David Richard Gallery

 David Richard Gallery is one of the premier art galleries in Santa Fe.
 You will find numerous important contemporary and historical artworks on show here, particularly those linked to post-war and contemporary abstract art movements.
-David Richard Gallery presents works in a variety of mediums, focusing on works of abstract expressionism, Color Field, geometric, op art, pop art, minimalism and conceptualism.
-Their extensive roster includes emerging and well-established American and international artists, and the schedule is filled with contemporary shows alongside key exhibitions of significant modern artworks, organised through the gallery’s curatorial collaboration programme, exploring key thematic developments in art practice from the 1960s through the 1980s.
-David Richard is not only a high-quality gallery, but also an interactive environment for artists, collectors, curators and the wider art community.
+David Richard Gallery presents works in a variety of mediums, focusing on works of abstract expressionism, Color Field, geometric, op art, pop art, minimalism, and conceptualism.
+Their extensive roster includes emerging and well-established American and international artists, and the schedule is filled with contemporary shows alongside key exhibitions of significant modern artworks – organized through the gallery’s curatorial collaboration program – which explore key thematic developments in art practice from the 1960s through the 1980s.
+David Richard is not only a high-quality gallery but also an interactive environment for artists, collectors, curators, and the wider art community.

 LewAllen Contemporary, 1613 Paseo de Peralta, Santa Fe, NM, USA, +1 505 988 3250

 By Lauren England